top of page

 Another misconception is that strength training is only for those aiming for large muscles.
 In reality, it can be tailored for all fitness levels, from beginners to advanced lifters.

-Strength training also supports fat loss just as well as cardio by increasing metabolism and muscle mass, making it a well-rounded fitness option.
+Additionally, strength training supports fat loss just as well as cardio.
+It increases metabolism and muscle mass, making it a well-rounded fitness option.

 How to Start Your Strength Training Journey

-Start Small - Begin with two 15-30 minute sessions a week and progress from there.
-Focus on proper form and avoid lifting too heavy too soon to prevent injuries.
+Begin with two sessions a week.
+Each session can last 15 to 30 minutes.
+Focus on proper form and avoid lifting too heavy too soon.
+This will help prevent injuries.

-Bodyweight exercises like squats and push-ups are perfect for beginners.
+Bodyweight exercises, such as squats and push-ups, are perfect for beginners.
 Once you’ve built a foundation, you can introduce weights for more intensity.
-Listen to your body and enjoy the process of building strength and confidence.
+Always listen to your body.
+Enjoy the process of building strength and confidence.

 Personal Coaching

 Personal coaching can be a game-changer for women starting their strength training journey.
-A supportive coach can help you achieve goals you initially believed were unattainable, such as performing pull-ups or push-ups.
-Tailored coaching programs provide accountability and guidance, helping you navigate challenges and foster sustainable habits.
+A supportive coach can help you achieve goals you initially believed were unattainable.
+Whether it’s performing pull-ups or push-ups, coaching programs provide accountability and guidance.
+They help you navigate challenges and foster sustainable habits.

-Effective personal coaching encourages a shift in focus from aesthetics to performance and physical abilities.
-Women who engage in strength training with the help of a coach often report increased confidence and enjoyment in their fitness routines.
-This positive relationship with fitness can be incredibly empowering and transformative.
+Effective personal coaching encourages a shift in focus.
+Rather than simply chasing aesthetics, it emphasizes performance and physical abilities.
+Women who engage in strength training with the help of a coach often report increased confidence.
+They find more enjoyment in their fitness routines.
+This positive relationship with fitness is empowering and transformative.

 Beginner-Friendly Exercises

 Start with bodyweight exercises like planks and push-ups to build strength.
-As you progress, include both bodyweight and weighted exercises, ensuring proper recovery between sessions.
-Check out the free 3-day workout plan below to get started.
+As you progress, include both bodyweight and weighted exercises.
+Always ensure proper recovery between sessions.

 Sample Strength Training Routine for Beginners